tdlight-team/tdlight-java/README.md

 * **delete_user_reference_after_seconds** (positive number) During cleanup, free the memory of the users that have not been touched for more than X seconds
 * **delete_file_reference_after_seconds** (positive number) During cleanup, free the memory of the files that have not been touched for more than X seconds

-## Modified features
+## Custom API functions
-### TdApi.OptimizeStorage
+### TdApi.OptimizeMemory
-This method was used to optimize the database originally.
+This method is used to optimize the memory usage, but it must be used carefully.
-Now it also cleans the RAM, removing almost all cached values from it and releasing the memory back to the OS.
+It removes almost all cached values and releases the memory back to the OS.

 Removing cached values can cause problems if you don't take the following precautions:
-  1. Before calling *TdApi.OptimizeStorage* you must:
+  1. Before calling *TdApi.OptimizeMemory* you must:
       1. Read all the pending updates to empty the pending updates queue.
-      2. Disable internet connection using *TdApi.AddProxy* and *TdApi.SetProxy* pointing to a random domain that doesn't exist.
+      2. Disable internet connection using *TdApi.SetNetworkType(TdApi.NetworkTypeNone)*
-  2. Call *TdApi.OptimizeStorage*
+  2. Call *TdApi.OptimizeMemory*
-  3. After calling *TdApi.OptimizeStorage* you must:
+  3. After calling *TdApi.OptimizeMemory* you must:
-      1. **NOT** use again the old file ids because they have been deleted!
-(Example: If you receive the file 12 after OptimizeStorage is not the same file 12 that you received before *TdApi.OptimizeStorage*, because the id 12 has been reused)
+      1. **NOT** use the old file ids because they have been deleted!
+(Example: If you receive the file 12 after OptimizeMemory is not the same file 12 that you received before *TdApi.OptimizeMemory*, because the id 12 has been reused)
-      2. Re-enable internet connection using *TdApi.DisableProxy*
+      2. Re-enable internet connection using *TdApi.SetNetworkType(TdApi.NetworkTypeOther)*

+### TdApi.GetMemoryStatistics
+This method is used to read the size of all the biggest data maps inside tdlib implementation.
+The output contains a string that can be parsed as a JSON.

 ## Removed features
 ### Local databases encryption